-Cooling-cooling paleoclimate interactions have been shown to be major driver of temperature related extinctions in the fossil record, with warming-warming interactions showing the same signal albeit with reduced effect size (Mathes et al., 2021).
+Cooling-cooling paleoclimate interactions have been shown to be major driver of temperature related extinctions in the fossil record, with warming-warming interactions showing the same signal albeit with lower effect size (Mathes et al., 2021).
 Vicariance might explain why the effect size for warming-warming interactions on extinction risk is reduced, even though the supposed underlying mechanism of niche conservatism does not differentiate between the two types of synergistic paleoclimate interactions (Hopkins et al., 2014; Stigall, 2014; Wiens & Graham, 2005) .
 During warming-warming paleoclimate interaction, marine taxa could potentially escape adverse environment through range shifts.
 During cooling-cooling, however, geographic barriers resulting from sea level drop might impede migration, resulting in the observed increased extinction risk (Mathes et al., 2021) and origination probability (this study).

-Our study shows that evolutionary processes interact with climate by complex cascading effects.
+Our study supports that evolutionary processes interact with climate by complex cascading effects.
 Explicitly integrating these effects within a dynamic modeling framework leads to an improved discernment of origination patterns in the fossil record.
 Previous studies on the relationship of temperature and biodiversity in Earth’s history came to ambiguous conclusions, a non-conformance likely to be fixed in the future by accounting for paleoclimate interactions.
-However, the mechanisms underlying the large association between evolution and the observed effect are still unclear.
+However, the mechanisms underlying the grand association between evolution and the observed effect are still unclear.
 The interpretation offered here, a combination of niche conservatism and ecological effects arising from sea level change resulting in vicariance and allopatric speciation, could be at least partially tested by comparing responses of terrestrial and marine fossil groups to paleoclimate interactions.
-If sea level subsidence plays a key role, terrestrial groups should show a significantly lower response to cooling-cooling than marine groups.
-Given the large effect of paleoclimate interactions on both extinction and origination, as well as the consistency of this effect through time and studied groups, determining the underlying causes of paleoclimate interactions will improve our mechanistic comprehension of evolutionary dynamics in Earths history (Jablonski, 2008).
+If sea-level change plays a key role, terrestrial groups should show a significantly lower response to cooling-cooling than marine groups.
+Given the large effect of paleoclimate interactions on both extinction and origination, as well as the consistency of this effect through time and studied groups, determining the underlying causes of paleoclimate interactions will improve our mechanistic comprehension of evolutionary dynamics in Earth’s history (Jablonski, 2008).

 Figure 1 | Origination probability.
 Total response distributions to paleoclimate interactions as predicted by generalized linear mixed effect models.
 Thick gray lines show the mean origination probability per paleoclimate interaction, and the black line depicts the mean probability for all interactions combined.